globaleaks/whistleblowing-software/docs/architecture.rst

 Receipt
 ```````

-A secret possessed by the WhistleBlower for access at the Tip, needed
+Is a secret possessed by the WhistleBlower for access at the Tip, needed
-whenever it want interact with the associated previous submission.
+whenever it want interact with the Tip of its submission.
-An active receipt is unieque and different from every other receipt in
-the Node.
+When a receipt is active (until the Tip expire), its checked to be
+unique.
-Receipt may be disabled by the context, and may be implemented with
+Receipt may be configued differently for the various context.
+Maybe disabled (is not returned to the WB), would be implemented
-modules (in the InputFlow hook) that expand security functionality.
+in modules (in the InputFlow hook) permitting to expand security
+functionality.
 A receiver may suggest a portion of the Receipt, and the server
 need to add some random segment (a word, a number, etc).
 The server sent back the receipt to the users.